 What you need to know before getting a screen replacement

-Replacement iPhone screens tend to initially look the same in appearance from store to store, however there are significant differences in the quality and usability between screens as well as how the screen actually looks once installed.
-Knowing what quality of screen you are getting is important for making a conscious consumer choice as while cheaper screens will cost you less in the short term they can end up costing you a lot of time and hassle with issues such as poor touch response, glitching and off color displays
+Replacement iPhone screens tend to initially look the same in appearance from store to store, however, there are significant differences in the quality and usability between screens as well as how the screen actually looks once installed.
+Knowing what quality of screen you are getting is important for making a conscious consumer choice as while cheaper screens will cost you less in the short term they can end up costing you a lot of time and hassle with issues such as poor touch response, glitching and off-colour displays

 Broadly speaking replacement iPhone screens can be divided into two main categories, Original Equipment Manufacturer (OEM) and Aftermarket.

 OEM (often just referred to as original) screens are screens which use the “Gorilla Glass”, which is a strong tempered glass manufactured by Corning and the “Retina” LCD, which have crisp whiteness and excellent colour reproduction manufactured by LG.
 OEM screens can then be split into thee different types.

 New OEM – These are brand new OEM screens direct from the factory to the customer, none of the parts has ever been used beyond quality control testing.
 These are the quality of the OEM screens we stock